UCL-PSEM/.github/profile/README.md

 ## Using This Site

-These pages are still in development, but over time we plan to build a collection of resources that may aid members of both PSEM and the wider scientific community in their research.
+These pages are still in development but over time willl contain a collection of resources that should aid members of both PSEM and the wider scientific community in their research.

 These will include scripts and documentation relevant (but not limited) to: